yktoo/yktoo.com/content/blog/posts/0328/index.en.md

 The band has played 28 shows in April and May in their [Towards the Blue Horizon Tour](https://riversideband.pl/en/news/item/riverside-towards-the-blue-horizon-tour-2017a).

 I happened to witness one of them held at {{< fl "De Boerderij" >}} club in Zoetermeer.
-The same place I've watched {{< a "0321" "Wolverine et al." >}} just a month ago.
+The same place I've watched [Wolverine et al.](0321) just a month ago.
 Though this time the show was sold out and the venue was packed.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/6wucusfcfj9j1524.jpg" "De Boerderij." >}}